Lesson Strategies

 This is a great activity for flexible thinking, as students must let go of their own ideas, to some extent, and work with their classmates’ ideas.
 It is also great for practicing beginning, middle, end.

-Frances: I have seen this Lesson Strategy in practice in high school and the students are engaged and enjoy the outcome very much.
+Frances: I have seen this Lesson Strategy in practice in high school and the students are engaged and enjoyed the outcome very much.

 Target Group: PrimaryPrimary MiddleMiddle High SchoolSecondary